 Once these profiles have been developed, campaigns can use them to target voters with ads, emails, phone calls, or door-to-door visits that are specifically tailored to their interests and needs.

 For example, suppose a campaign has developed a voter’s profile concerned about education reform.
 In that case, they may target voters with ads or messages focusing on the candidate’s education reform platform.
-By contrast, if a campaign has developed a profile of a voter mainly concerned with taxes, they may target that voter with ads or messages that focus on the candidate’s tax reform platform.
+By contrast, if a campaign has developed a voter profile that is mainly concerned with taxes, they may target that voter with ads or messages that focus on the candidate’s tax reform platform.

 Micro-targeting aims to give each voter the impression that the campaign cares about their specific needs and concerns and is more likely than other candidates to address those needs if elected.